-In NGVi's experience when inspecting and evaluating CNG fueling stations of various capacities, ages and types across the country, here are the top 6 commonly missed maintenance items:
+In AFVi's experience, when inspecting and evaluating CNG fueling stations of various capacities, ages, and types across the country, here are the top six (6) commonly missed maintenance items:

 - 1. Removal of hazardous materials (e.g., dryer desiccant, liquid from dryer regeneration, high-pressure desiccant filter cartridges, compressor lubrication oil, oily rags) - a.
 Whether this is performed by the station owner or maintenance contractor, it is required as part of environmental and regulatory agency compliance, particularly OSHA, and failure to do so could result in costly fines.
-This should be a clearly defined what, who and when task item. - 2.
-Improper recording of compressor suction, inter-stage and discharge temperatures and pressures - a.
-These need to be recorded while the compressor is running and has been for at least 30 minutes.
-Recording these temperatures and pressures when the compressor is off provides no useful information on how the compressor is performing and/or if a catastrophic event is about to take place.
+This should be a clearly defined what, who, and when task item.

+2. Improper recording of compressor suction, inter-stage and discharge temperatures and pressures a.
+These need to be recorded while the compressor has been running for at least 30 minutes.
+Recording these temperatures and pressures when the compressor is off provides no useful information on how the compressor is performing, and/or if a catastrophic event is about to take place.

-- 3. Not draining coalescing filters and ASME pressure vessels - a.
+3. Failure to drain coalescing filters and ASME pressure vessels a.
 Coalescing filters are used to remove liquid and aerosol oil or water from the high-pressure natural gas.
-It is very important to keep track of all oil added to the compressor and cylinder lubrication systems and comparing it with all oil drained from the coalescing filters and the ASME pressure vessels.
+It is very important to keep track of all oil added to the compressor and cylinder lubrication systems, and compare it with all oil drained from the coalescing filters and the ASME pressure vessels.
 The difference in the two (oil in and oil drained out) is an indication of possible oil carryover into the vehicles being fueled from the fueling station.
-This causes vehicle performance issues and therefore dissatisfied customers.
-For more information on oil carryover, see our technical paper, The Achilles Heel of Natural Gas Vehicles: The Symptoms, Diagnosis and Prevention of Oil Carryover. - 4.
-Not re-certifying safety relief valves - a.
+Carryover causes vehicle performance issues and therefore dissatisfied customers.

+4. Not recertifying safety relief valves

+a.
 Safety relief valves are located on the dryer, compressor, high-pressure storage vessels, and dispenser.
-Per National Fire Protection Association (NFPA) Code 52 for Vehicular Gaseous Fuel Systems, safety relief valves are to be re-certified every three years from the date of last certification.
+Per National Fire Protection Association (NFPA) Code 52 for Vehicular Gaseous Fuel Systems, safety relief valves are to be recertified every three years from the date of last certification.
 In addition, California OSHA requires that all safety relief valves installed on any pressure vessel (used to store high-pressure gas) must be recertified every year.
-Failure to comply with these requirements could result in equipment safety concerns and noncompliance penalties from environmental and regulatory agencies. - 5.
-Not testing the methane detector installed inside the compressor enclosure - a.
-The methane detector detects the presence of methane at a 20% concentration in air and the detector should be checked annually to ensure its proper performance. - 6.
-Maintenance contractor failure to respond or to perform - a.
-Consideration should be given to stipulating in the maintenance contract a penalty for failure of the maintenance contractor to respond to a call-out or failure to perform specified operation, maintenance or repair tasks that result in an inoperable fueling system.
+Failure to comply with these requirements could result in equipment safety concerns and noncompliance penalties from environmental and regulatory agencies.

+5. Not testing the methane detector installed inside the compressor enclosure a.
+The methane detector detects the presence of methane at a 20% concentration in air, and the detector should be checked annually to ensure its proper performance.

+6. A maintenance contractor's failure to respond or to perform a.
+Consideration should be given to stipulating a penalty in the maintenance contract for failure of the maintenance contractor to respond to a callout or specific failure-toperform operation, maintenance, or repair task that results in an inoperable fueling system.
 The amount of the penalty should be proportional to the cost and inconvenience of not having the fueling station operational when needed to fuel vehicles.

-NGVi Options
+AFVi Options

-NGVi offers training and consulting services on natural gas as a transportation fuel.
+AFVi offers training and consulting services on natural gas as a transportation fuel.

-• CNG Fueling Station Audit
+CNG Fueling Station Audit

-NGVi can help maximize the efficiency and performance of your existing CNG station, beginning with a thorough fueling station audit to determine performance deficiencies, equipment malfunctions, maintenance requirements, safety practices and more.
+AFVi can help maximize the efficiency and performance of your existing CNG station, beginning with a thorough fueling station audit to determine performance deficiencies, equipment malfunctions, maintenance requirements, safety practices, and more.
 We can help you solve the most difficult challenges in the most cost-effective way.

-• Fueling Station Training-CNG Fueling Station Operation and Maintenance Training
+Fueling Station Training - CNG Fueling Station Operation and Maintenance Training